microsoft/SIKE-challenges/README.md

 The files $IKEp182.txt and $IKEp217.txt define specific instances of the SSCDH problem.
 The first solution to the $IKEp182 instance will be awarded a cash prize of $5,000 USD.
 The first solution to the $IKEp217 instance will be awarded a cash prize of $50,000 USD.
 See https://www.microsoft.com/en-us/msrc/sike-cryptographic-challenge for further details.

+# $IKEp182 solved!

+CONGRATULATIONS to Aleksei Udovenko and Giuseppe Vitto, who successfully solved the $IKEp182 challenge on Saturday, August 28, 2021 and claimed the $5000 cash prize.
+See https://eprint.iacr.org/2021/1421.pdf for the details of their computation.

 ## Contributing